-The human body is made u of 0.2 milligrams of gold.
+The human body is made up of 0.2 milligrams of gold.

-The DNA helix is only 80 billions of an inch wide.
-But if you built the molecules end to end, it would reach from the earth to the Sun and back again 300 times.
+The DNA helix is only 80 billion of an inch wide.
+But if you built the end of the molecule to end, it would reach from the earth to the Sun and back again 300 times.

-Little babies don’t actually release tears from their eyes until they’re at least one month old.
+Babies don’t release tears from their eyes until they’re at least one month old.

 When you were born into the world you had over 300 bones in your body.
-But when you grow into an adult, you only have 206 bones as they all fuse together.
+But when you grow into an adult, you only have 206 bones as they all fuse.

 Bones only account for 14% of our total weight.

-Do you want to know the Romans top tip for having clean and sparkling teeth?
+Do you want to know Roman’s top tip for having clean and sparkling teeth?
 It’s using your urine as toothpaste.

 Humans are mostly made up of fungi and bacteria, accounting for 90% of the cells that make up a human.